Kung-Fu Magoo: Release

 The project had an early screening at MIPCOM at Cannes, France, in 2008.
-On May 11, 2010, the English-language version of the film was released on DVD in the United States, distributed by Vivendi Entertainment.
+On May 11, 2010, the English-language version of the film was released on DVD in the United States through Vivendi Entertainment.
 The film was also originally set for a theatrical release in Mexico in 2009, distributed by Videocine, but there was no further information regarding this, to date.
 It instead had its Mexican premiere on Cartoon Network in 2011.
 The film was dedicated to Alfredo Harp Calderoni, the film's executive producer and son of Mexican businessman, Alfredo Harp Helú, who died after production in 2009.

 U.S. broadcasting

-On 12 October 2010, the film was acquired by Disney XD for channel transmission and premiered in the United States on 7 February 2011.
+On October 12, 2010, the film was acquired by Disney XD for channel transmission and premiered in the United States on 7 February 2011.
 Produced in Mexico, this marked the first time Disney XD acquired a Latin American animated production for channel transmission.

 Reception

-This film was panned by critics.
-S. Jhoanna Robledo of Common Sense Media gave this film 2 out of 5 stars, saying that "the plot, as it were, is nearly nonsensical, but that has always been Mr. Magoo’s charm.
+The film was panned by critics.
+S. Jhoanna Robledo of Common Sense Media gave this film 2 out of 5 stars, saying that "the plot, as it were, is nearly nonsensical, but that has always been Mr. Magoo's charm.
 Though he wreaks havoc with his obliviousness -- he often walks into a dangerous situation simply because he literally walks into one -- he successfully extricates himself and saves the world in the process.
-On the face of it, it’s a nostalgic trip to cartoon history -- Magoo fir [sic] debuted in the late '40s, and the special effects are certainly pre-CGI -- and it's a welcome relief from the relentlessness and inanity of current fare.
+On the face of it, it's a nostalgic trip to cartoon history -- Magoo fir [sic] debuted in the late '40s, and the special effects are certainly pre-CGI -- and it's a welcome relief from the relentlessness and inanity of current fare.
 But if one must be a stickler, it's also kind of mean, what with all the jokes at an elderly person's expense."

 Ratings

-When it aired on Disney XD on 2 April 2011, it was viewed by 1.6 million viewers among Kids 6-11 (0.5 million/2 rating).
+When it aired on Disney XD on April 2, 2011, it was viewed by 1.6 million viewers among Kids 6-11 (0.5 million/2 rating).
 In a recent airing, the film was viewed by 254,000 viewers among ages 2 and over, with a 0.2 household rating.